Jack-Merrett/Jack-Merrett/README.md

 ## About Me:
-I am an enthusiastic and ambitious individual with a passion for data science and its incredible potential to drive positive change.
-I recently graduated from the renowned Le Wagon Tokyo, where I honed my skills and acquired a solid foundation in data science.
+I am an enthusiastic and ambitious individual with a passion for data Analysis and its incredible potential to drive positive change.
+I graduated from Le Wagon: Tokyo, where I honed my skills and acquired a foundation in Analysing.

 📚 Throughout my journey at Le Wagon, I immersed myself in a comprehensive curriculum that covered key concepts and practical tools in data analysis, machine learning, and data visualization.
 From Python to SQL, Pandas to Matplotlib, I developed a versatile skill set that empowers me to extract valuable insights from complex datasets.